-Answer: Christian Perfection doesn't mean perfect in the sense that many think.
+Answer: Christian Perfection doesn't mean perfect in the sense that many often think (and thus react negatively to the idea).
 The Biblical word for perfect means that a person is as complete as he or she was designed to be at that moment.
 A seven-year-old piano player might be able to perform a one-handed version of a song perfectly.
 When the child does so, his or her piano teacher might exclaim: "Perfect!"
 However, as that little musician grows up and matures, the same teacher will expect a great deal more.

 Jonathan Hahn has always been more motivated by recess than by any other of his classes.
-Take it from his dad, Roger Hahn -- one of the authors of this chapter.
+Take it from his dad, Roger Hahn -- one of the co-authors of this chapter.